isomerpages/tp-virtualcampus/_events/Temasek Arts Centre/Tapestry Arts Festival 2024: Metamorphosis.md

 offering a captivating mix of concerts, masterclasses, workshops, and satellite performances.
 With such an eclectic array of activities spanning multiple art forms, there is something for everyone to enjoy!&nbsp;</p>
-<p>What’s more, limited edition Festival merchandise is now up for pre-order
+<p>What’s more, limited edition Festival merchandise will be up for pre-order
 on the official website, starting from 25 Oct 2024.
 Don’t miss out on snagging the exclusive T-shirts and keychains before the Festival ends.
 Check the link below to grab yours!</p>